How Termly is Used to Manage Cookie Consent

 This audit trail is not just a useful feature - it is a legal requirement.
 Article 7 of the UK GDPR places the burden of proof on the data controller to demonstrate that valid consent was obtained.
 Termly's consent logs provide exactly that evidence if a regulator, such as the ICO, ever requests it.

-No. Because all third-party scripts are loaded through Google Tag Manager, and Termly passes the consent state directly to GTM via Google Consent Mode v2, tags for analytics, advertising, and marketing are blocked from firing when a visitor has declined.
+No. Because all third-party scripts are loaded through GTM, and Termly controls whether each tag fires, analytics, advertising, and marketing tags are blocked when a visitor has declined.

 This is an important distinction.
 Some basic cookie setups display a notice and record a preference but do not technically enforce it - third-party scripts can still fire in the background regardless of what the visitor chose.

-The Termly implementation I configure on client sites avoids that problem because all third-party tags run through Google Tag Manager.
-Termly passes the consent state to GTM via Google Consent Mode v2, and Google controls whether each tag fires based on that signal.
-There is a single point of control rather than scripts operating independently of the consent decision.
+The implementation I configure on client sites avoids that problem.
+There is a single point of control through GTM rather than scripts operating independently of the consent decision.

 The result is that a visitor who declines all non-essential cookies will not have analytics, advertising, or marketing tags fire during their session.